-- 1. The facility is to evaluate less than 10,000 tons of ore, except that a greater amount may be permitted if the applicant demonstrates that the greater amount is necessary for a specific purpose in the testing program; and

-2. The applicant has clearly shown that the facility will not degrade the waters of the State.

-A permit to operate a pilot facility or testing facility may not exceed 1 year for a single test or 2 years for a facility that has several tests to conduct.
+- 1. The facility is to evaluate less than 10,000 tons of ore, except that a greater amount may be permitted if the applicant demonstrates that the greater amount is necessary for a specific purpose in the testing program; and - 2.
+The applicant has clearly shown that the facility will not degrade the waters of the State. - → A permit to operate a pilot facility or testing facility may not exceed 1 year for a single test or 2 years for a facility that has several tests to conduct.

 (Added to NAC by Environmental Comm'n, eff.
-9-1-89) (Substituted in revision for NAC 445.24322)
+9-1-89) - (Substituted in revision for NAC 445.24322)

-- NAC 445A.412 Pilot facility or testing facility: Contents of application for permit.
-(NRS 445A.425, 445A.465) An application for a permit to construct, operate and close permanently a pilot facility or testing facility must include:
+NAC 445A.412 Pilot facility or testing facility: Contents of application for permit.
+(NRS 445A.425, 445A.465) Arapplication for a permit to construct, operate and close permanently a pilot facility or testing facility must include:

--1.
-The information required in paragraphs (a) to (d), inclusive, of subsection 2 of NAC 445A.394;

-2. The quantity of the material to be evaluated;

-3. The time required to complete all testing;

-This document is for informational purposes only, for regulatory reference refer to the final published, but not yet codified regulation in the Nevada LCB register at https://www.leg.state.nv.us/Register/2018Register/R046-18A.pdf and https://www.leg.state.nv.us/Register/2018Register/R046-18A.pdf and https://www.leg.state.nv.us/Register/R046-18A.pdf and https://www.leg.state.nv.us/Register/R046-18A.pdf and https://www.leg.state.nv.us/Register/R046-18A.pdf and https://www.leg.state.nv.us/Register/R046-18A.pdf and https://www.leg.state.nv.us/Register/R046-18A.pdf and https://www.leg.state.nv.us/Register/R186-18A.pdf.

-4. The type and quantity of chemicals to be utilized in the testing process;

--5.
-A copy of the plans for the system and individual process components;

-6. A description of the monitoring systems which are to be used to satisfy the requirements of NAC 445A.424;

--7.
-A description of the procedures to be used to stabilize and dispose of the spent ore;

-8. A topographic map of the area for the test site;

-9. A description of hydrogeologic conditions at the site; and

-- 10. A draft plan for the permanent closure of the facility, including a plan to stabilize areas disturbed by the operations of the facility.
+- 1. The information required in paragraphs (a) to (d), inclusive, of subsection 2 of NAC 445A.394; - 2.
+The quantity of the material to be evaluated; - The time required to complete all testing; - 4.
+The type and quantity of chemicals to be utilized in the testing process; - 5.
+A copy of the plans for the system and individual process components; - 6.
+A description of the monitoring systems which are to be used to satisfy the requirements of NAC 445A.424; - 7.
+A description of the procedures to be used to stabilize and dispose of the spent ore; - 8.
+A topographic map of the area for the test site; - 9.
+A description of hydrogeologic conditions at the site; and - 10. Λ draft plan for the permanent closure of the facility, including a plan to stabilize areas disturbed by the operations of the facility.

-Added to NAC by Environmental Comm'n, eff.
+(Added to NAC by Environmental Comm'n, eff.
 9-1-89) (Substituted in revision for NAC 445.24324)